 The Bishop’s Road

-The churches along the way vary in style, size, origin and location.
-Some are very simple with the nave, chancel and bellcote characteristic of north Pembrokeshire churches, while others – usually those within the area of Cymro-Norman settlement – show greater architectural elaboration, featuring towers, transepts, arcaded aisles, chapels and vaulting.
+The churches along the Bishop’s Road vary in style, size, origin and location.
+Some are very simple with the nave, chancel and bellcote characteristic of north Pembrokeshire churches.
+Others – usually those within the area of Cymro-Norman settlement – show greater architectural elaboration, featuring towers, transepts, arcaded aisles, chapels and vaulting.
 Almost all of them show signs of extensive rebuilding and additions in the 19th and 20th centuries.
 However, evidence for their true antiquity is preserved in the dedications to early saints, holy wells, inscribed stones and ancient fonts.

 Each one has a story to tell and point us back to an earlier age of faith.